AdobeDocs/analytics-platform.en/help/components/dimensions/t-breakdown-fa.md

    >[!NOTE]
    >
    >The number of breakdowns to show in the table is limited to 200.
-This limit will increase for exporting breakdowns.
+This limit increases for exporting breakdowns.

 **Video: Dimensions in Analysis Workspace**